Harry Vardon

 Henry William Vardon (9 May 1870 – 20 March 1937) was a professional golfer from Jersey.
 He was a member of the Great Triumvirate with John Henry Taylor and James Braid.
 Vardon won The Open Championship a record six times, and also won the 1900 U.S. Open.
+Known as "the Stylist," Vardon's success, as well as his contributions to technique and the sport's fashion, made him golf's first international star and significantly elevated the prestige of the professional golfer.
+With his total of seven, Vardon holds the most major championships of any golfer from the British Isles.

-Early years
+Early life

 Born in Grouville, Jersey, Channel Islands, Vardon, whose mother was French and father English, did not play much golf as a youngster, but showed natural talent for the sport as a young caddie in his teens.
 Harry and his brother Tom Vardon, younger by two years and also interested in golf, were very close.
 Their golf development was held back by poor family circumstances and their father was not supportive of his sons' golf interest.

+Professional career

 Tom moved from Jersey to England first, to pursue a golf career.
 Harry went to England in the spring of 1890, taking a job as greenkeeper at age 20, at Studley Royal Golf Club, Ripon, Yorks.
 A year later he became club professional at Bury Golf Club, and in 1896 the club professional at Ganton Golf Club, in Yorkshire.
 By his early 20s, Harry developed a demanding practice program, the most ambitious seen to that time.
 He was the first professional golfer to play in knickerbockers – discarding the "proper" dress of an Englishman in an uncomfortable shirt and tie with a buttoned jacket.

 In 1896, Vardon won the first of his six Open Championships (a record that still stands today).
 Vardon had rivalries with James Braid and J.H.
 Taylor, who each won five Open Championships; together the three formed the 'Great Triumvirate', and dominated worldwide golf from the mid-1890s to the mid-1910s.
 These rivalries increased the public's interest in golf.